Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Lauter Deadspace

-A non-negative IEEE-754 floating point number representing the volume of wort lost to the lauter tun
+A non-negative IEEE-754 floating point number representing the volume of wort lost to the lauter tun.

 - Key Name: `:lauter-deadspace`
 - Type: Double